dhlinhdn00/MapReduce-NeuralNetwork/README.md

 - **Insufficient Memory**: Adjust Hadoop's memory settings in the `train.sh` scripts if you encounter memory-related errors.
 - **Data Not Found**: Ensure that the preprocessing step has been completed and the data paths provided to training scripts are correct.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your enhancements.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---

 **Note**: This project was developed and tested on Ubuntu 22.04 with Hadoop 3.3.5 in a single-node configuration.
 For multi-node setups or other environments, additional configuration may be required.